DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Experiments

-\textbf{Datasets.} We evaluate our proposed model on five real-world datasets with different topological structures. \textbf{Cora} and \textbf{Citeseer} \cite{kipf2016semi} are public research citation networks, with nodes representing papers and edges representing citation links.
-Attributes of each node are bag-of-words representations of the relevant paper. \textbf{ACM} \cite{wang2019heterogeneous} is extracted from the original ACM dataset, where the nodes represent papers and the edges indicate that there are co-authors between two papers.
-Node features are bag-of-words of paper keywords. \textbf{BlogCatalog} \cite{meng2019co} is a blogger's social network, which is collected from the BlogCatalog website, and the node features are constructed by the keywords of user profiles. \textbf{Flickr} \cite{meng2019co} is an interest social network, where nodes represent users and edges represent relationships between users.

-The statistics of five datasets are shown in Table \ref{tab:datasets}, from which we can see that Flickr and BlogDatalog are more dense than the other three datasets in topological structure.
-The same conclusion can be directly observed from Figure \ref{fig:graph_structure}.
+We evaluate our proposed model on six real-world datasets (Citeseer \cite{kipf2017semi}, UAI2010 \cite{wang2018unified}, ACM \cite{wang2019heterogeneous}, BlogCatalog \cite{meng2019co}, Flickr \cite{meng2019co}, and CoraFull \cite{bojchevski2017deep}) with different topological structures. \begin{itemize} \item Citeseer is a public research citation network, with nodes representing papers and edges representing citation links.
+Attributes of each node are bag-of-words representations of the relevant paper. \item UAI2010 contains 3067 nodes in 19 classes and it has been tested in GCN for community detection. \item ACM is extracted from the original ACM database, where the nodes represent papers and the edges indicate that there are co-authors between two papers.
+Node features are bag-of-words of paper keywords. \item BlogCatalog is a blogger's social network, which is collected from the BlogCatalog website, and the node features are constructed by the keywords of user profiles. \item Flickr is an interest social network, where nodes represent users and edges represent relationships between users. \item CoraFull is the larger version of well-known Cora dataset, in which nodes are papers and edges represent the citation between node pairs. \end{itemize} The statistics of the six datasets are shown in Table \ref{tab:datasets}, from which we can see that Flickr and BlogDatalog are denser than the other datasets in topological structure.
+The same conclusion can be directly observed from Figure \ref{fig:graph_structure}, from which we can observe the six graph datasets have different topological structures.

-Based on the previous analysis, the unfavourable topological structure is a disaster event for information propagation.
-The high proportion of inter-class edges implies an imperfect topological structure.
-If there are reachable paths between nodes in the topology, there will be opportunities for information propagation and aggregation.
-To further understand the topological structure of each dataset, we count the proportion of connecting inter-class node pairs for shortest paths of length $l$ (i.e. order), which is represented by $P_l$ and defined as follows:
+Based on the previous analysis, the unfavorable message-passing structure is a disaster event for information aggregation.
+The high proportion of inter-class edges implies an imperfect message-passing structure.
+Given a graph structure $\mathcal{G} =\left( \mathcal{V} ,\mathcal{E} \right)$ of an arbitrary message space, the inter-class rate of edges is defined as follow:

-where $(i,j)$ represents a node pair in the graph ($i \neq j$), $l(i,j)$ represents the set of node pairs whose shortest path length is $l$, $\mathbb{I}(\cdot)$ infers to indication function, and $d(i,j)$ is the shortest path length between node $i$ and node $j$.
-The $P_l$ value of different lengths is proportional to the noise brought from the information propagation of the corresponding hops.
-The statistical results are shown in Figure \ref{fig:datasets}.
-The inter-class rate of all datasets almost increases with the growth of shortest path length in general, which indicates that high-order information propagation is liable to introduce too much noise information.
-In the low-order information propagation, datasets Flickr and BlogCatalog have a higher inter-class rate than other three datasets.